Comment on page

 No parallax between sets, all images are captured from a single viewpoint.

-Matching Features Points are found but the resulting map might be inaccurate with no distance between captured images.
+Matching Features Points are found but the resulting map either fails or is inaccurate with no distance between captured images.

 Nice overlap of Feature Points between captured imaged and plenty of parallax between them.
 The resulting map will be very accurate.